j-cube/multiverse/README.md

 Note that both `Multiverse` code for `1.5.8` and `2.0.0` releases match Alembic API 1.5.8 and these branch could be merged and even fast-forwarded on the upstream `1.5.8` tag.

-Support for Alembic 1.6 API will be added shortly.
+Support for Alembic 1.6 API will be added after SIGGRAPH 2016.

 ## Multiverse dependencies